Thursday, January 30, 2025

 Mexican Wedding Cookies

 Also known as polvorones or Russian tea cakes, these delicate cookies are a holiday favorite for good reason.
 They're rich with butter and pecans, then rolled in powdered sugar while still warm for that perfect sweet coating.
-One bite and you'll understand why they're considered celebration-worthy."
+One bite and you'll understand why they're considered celebration-worthy.

 Ingredients: